 This post is sponsored by Basic Invite.
 All opinions are mine.

 Wedding season is about to pick up, and I have a few friends who are planning their weddings.
-Now, it’s been a few years since I had to plan a wedding, but I still remember how I would try to find the best deals and the prettiest decor for the lowest price.
+Now, it’s been a few years since I had to plan a wedding, but I still remember how I would try to find the best deals from sites like Elegant Gems for rings and the prettiest decor for the lowest price elsewhere.
 My parents graciously gave us money, and whatever we didn’t spend, we got to keep.
 Also known as, we tried to make our wedding as inexpensive as possible so we could keep the extra cash.
 But our wedding was still beautiful!

 The most expensive things are the wedding venue, the food, flowers, and many times, the photographer.
 So, these things may be crucial to getting your wedding budget down.
 My one friend has done some really fun and creative things to make her wedding cost less without sacrificing style.